 This short background introduces two reports from our archive, from the days when urban design work was hand drawn, with limited benefit from elaborate digital techniques.

-In truth, for me, the ‘big league’ was to work on social housing in Wales and England, seeking to resolve living conditions in these ‘garden city’ influenced, rather segregated, largely single tenure, rented and (despite popular misconception) remarkably low density ‘council estates’.
+In truth, the ‘big league’ was to work on social housing in Wales and England, seeking to resolve living conditions in these ‘garden city’ influenced, rather segregated, largely single tenure, rented and (despite popular misconception) remarkably low density ‘council estates’.
 They are still our priority; our first love.

-They are just one reflection of a vast all-embracing report, which certainly founded much of our subsequent work, me in Britain, Steve in Australia.
+They are just one reflection of a vast all-embracing report, which certainly founded much of their subsequent work, Gordon in Britain, Steve in Australia.